Psychology Degrees, Schools, and Careers in Utah

 The capital of the state and the most populous city in the state, Salt Lake City is something of a postsecondary education hub in Utah, including psychology education.
 The city has four schools that offer psychology degrees including the University of Utah, which boasts a nationally ranked clinical psychology degree program and offers psychology degrees at every level and in a number of different specialties.
 Westminster College is also located in Salt Lake City and the school offers a number of bachelor’s degrees and master’s degrees in psychology and psychology-related subjects.
 The University of Phoenix also maintains a campus in Salt Lake City where students can earn a master’s or doctoral degree in psychology or psychology-related subjects.
 And last but not least, Salt Lake City Community College offers an associate’s degree in psychology for those looking for just introductory psychology coursework.

 As one can imagine, being the largest city in the state also makes Salt Lake City the place to be for aspiring psychologists looking to start their career in the field in Utah.
-According to the U.S. Bureau of Labor Statistics, as of May 2014, the Salt Lake City metropolitan area was home to at least 600 professional psychologists and those psychologists earned an annual median salary of $55,210, which is no small sum especially in a relatively inexpensive state to live.
+According to the U.S. Bureau of Labor Statistics, as of May 2014, the Salt Lake City metropolitan area was home to at least 760 professional psychologists and those psychologists earned an annual average salary between $72,150 and $116,650 depending on specialty, which is no small sum especially in a relatively inexpensive state to live.
 This data shows that while other parts of Utah may offer opportunities, the best bet for aspiring psychologists looking for like-minded professionals and career-growth opportunities is to look in Salt Lake City and then branch out from there.

 Online Psychology Schools & Degrees in Utah